Euphorbia rigida M.Bieb.

 Euphorbia biglandulosa, Euphorbia phlomos, Euphorbia pungens, Euphorbia suffruticosa, Galarhoeus rigidus, Tithymalus biglandulosus, Tithymalus rigidus

-Euphorbia rigida is a small shrub up to 2 feet (60 cm) tall and up to 3 feet (90 cm) wide, with attractive steel blue-green, up 1.5 inches (3.8 cm), lance shaped leaves arranged in tight spirals around the thick upright stems.
-In late winter and spring at branch tips appear the domed clusters of small, green flowers with showy chartreuse-yellow bracts that age to a reddish tan color, as the flowering stems dies back.
-The leaves can take on these red hues in late fall as well.
+Euphorbia rigida is a small shrub with attractive steel blue-green leaves arranged in tight spirals around the thick upright stems.
+It grows up to 2 feet (60 cm) tall and up to 3 feet (90 cm) wide.
+Leaves are lance-shaped, up 1.5 inches (3.8 cm) long, and can take on these red hues in late fall.
+Flowers are small, green with showy chartreuse-yellow bracts that age to a reddish tan color as the flowering stems die back.
+They appear in late winter and spring in domed clusters at branch tips.

 USDA hardiness zone 7a to 10a: from 0 °F (−17.8 °C) to 35 °F (+1.7 °C).